Easy Guide to Staining a Deck by Yourself

 Wood decks require regular maintenance because of their constant exposure to the weather.
-Unlike siding or even roofs, the deck is horizontally exposed to all weather elements, taking the full brunt of water, snow, and solar ultraviolet light.
+Unlike siding or even roofs, the deck is horizontally exposed to all weather elements, taking the full brunt of water, snow, and ultraviolet light.
 Unlike siding or a roof, rain does not runoff.
 That's why it's no wonder that the stained wood deck surface must be maintained every one to three years, depending on the situation and products used.

 This tutorial will explain how to stain a wood deck with a stain after it has been power washed/ cleaned and sanded.